sensu/sensu-docs-legacy/docs/1.0/quick-start/learn-sensu-basics.md

   Good question!
 Sensu shares Nagios' check plugin specification, meaning existing check plugins compatible with Nagios can be used by Sensu without modification.
-In this case the check_http plugin is provided as a package by the Centos default distribution.
+In this case the check_http plugin is provided as a package by the CentOS default distribution.
 Once installed, the plugin is available as `/usr/lib64/nagios/plugins/check_http`.

 2. Let's execute the check plugin manually and see what happens: